 - Dyeing for Your Art:

 - He also extensively trained in swordplay with Vladimír Furdík for The Witcher.
-He also went so far as using the infamous bodybuilders trick of dehydrating himself for days so his skin would thin out and make his muscles more prominent.
+He also went so far as using the infamous bodybuilders’ trick of dehydrating himself for days so his skin would thin out and make his muscles more prominent.

 - Fake American: Has been cast in an increasing number of American roles.
+Most notably, he's the first non-American actor to have played Superman.

 - Fan Community Nickname: His fans have gotten the name "The Cavillry".